yisiox/tp/docs/UserGuide.md

 ## Modifying Commands

-This section contains the details for **modifying commands**, which will modify the asset book.
+This section contains the details for **modifying commands**, which modify the contacts and/or assets tracked by *AssetBook*.

 ### Adding a Contact: `add`